Hanukkah in under 700 Words!

 There you have it… the history of Hanukkah in less than 700 words!
 Happy Hanukkah.

 BONUS: As believers, we see that ninth candle as Yeshua.
 He sits above the others but comes down from that position to give light to the other candles.
 Paul speaks of Yeshua coming down out of heaven and humbling himself, becoming a man.
 We read the words of Yeshua, “I am the light of the world.
 Whoever follows me will not walk in darkness, but will have the light of life.”
-(John 8:12) and “The true light, which gives light to everyone, was coming into the world.”
+(John 8:12) and what John testified about Yeshua: “the true light, which gives light to everyone, was coming into the world.”
 (John 1:9)